joshbuddy/envs/README.md

 ## Usage

 Try running `ranger` in your project root.
-Watch the magic happen!
+This will traverse your entire project and find any `.env` files or `.env.default` files and make sure they have the same values in them.

 ## Contributing